originalworks/gitbook/oracles/benifits.md

 ### Integration Benefits

-By becoming an Oracle, service providers gain significant advantages:
+By becoming a Royalty Admin, service providers gain significant advantages:

 Operational Efficiency:
 - No disruption to existing workflows